David

 general by others; and the relationship effect reflects how a perceiver

-robin: Each person in the group rates or judges everyone else in the
+Round robin: Each person in the group rates or judges everyone else in the

 group.
-Most studies of interpersonal perception use this design.
+Most studies of interpersonal perception use this design

-The group is divided into two subgroups, and each person rates everyone
+Block: The group is divided into two subgroups, and each person rates everyone who is in the other subgroup.

 married couples outside of places in Utah), then the Social Relations cannot